aldryn/aldryn-boilerplate-bootstrap3/docs/codestyle/javascript.rst

 Follow the guidelines.
 Use ``//`` for single line comments.
 Place single line comments on a newline above the subject of the comment.
+Between the ``//`` and the text of the comment should be one space character.

 .. code-block:: javascript

     // bad
-    var active = true;  // is current tab
+    var active = true;  //is current tab

     // good
     // is current tab
     var active = true;

-Most importantly, keep comments up to date if the code changes.
+Most importantly, **keep comments up to date** if the code changes.

 Whitespace
 ==========